Ycare: Nouvelle Star

-Ycare was eliminated after his performances on 28 May 2008 finishing fourth for the season, with the title going to Amandine Bourgeois, and Benjamin Siksou as runner up and Cédric Oheix as third.
+Ycare was eliminated after his performances on 28 May 2008, finishing fourth for the season, with the title going to Amandine Bourgeois, Benjamin Siksou as runner-up, and Cédric Oheix as third.

 Career after Nouvelle Star

-Immediately after Nouvelle Star, he returned to Dakar, to record some of his work at Youssou N'Dour's studio.
-Ycare gave two concerts in Dakar in front of 2000 people, followed by a show at Fnac Montparnasse (Paris 6eme arrondissement) and a concert at Glaz'art in Paris to a full house.
+Immediately after Nouvelle Star, he returned to Dakar to record some of his work at Youssou N'Dour's studio.
+Ycare gave two concerts in Dakar in front of 2000 people, followed by a show at Fnac Montparnasse and a concert at Glaz'art in Paris to a full house.

 In 2009, a year after Nouvelle Star, he released his debut album Au bord du monde on 29 June 2009 at Jive Epic (Sony Music).
 It was produced by Patrice Renson and Olivier Lude, with "Alison" as the first single from the album.

-On 6 June 2011, came his second album Lumière Noire with Sony, with "Lap Dance" taken from the album becoming his first charting hit single in the French charts.
-He is also well known for tracks "Schizophrène" and "S.E.EX" and has collaborated with Zula in "Vite fait".
+On 6 June 2011, he released his second album, Lumière Noire, with "Lap Dance" becoming his first charting hit single in the French charts.
+He is also well known for tracks like "Schizophrène" and "S.E.EX" and has collaborated with Zula in "Vite fait".

-"La Somone" is his third album released in 2014.
+La Somone is his third album released in 2014.
 Two singles were released: "Pourvu que tu viennes" and "Sors".
 The video for "Pourvu que tu viennes" was shot in Dakar, Senegal.

-In 2015, Ycare decided to become independent and raised 36, 232 € on KissKissBankBank from 663 contributors.
-He will release an E.P.
-"Hiver 2016" in early 2016.
+In 2015, Ycare decided to become independent and raised €36,232 on KissKissBankBank from 663 contributors.

+In 2019, he performed at the Bataclan in Paris.

+Collaborative albums

+In October 2022, Ycare released the album Des millions d'années, an album of duets featuring artists such as Zaz, Amel Bent, Ibrahim Maalouf, and Tiken Jah Fakoly.
+The song Animaux fragiles, performed with Zaz, was one of the album’s most notable tracks.

+He continued this collaborative approach with Nos Futurs in 2023, a project focused on artistic encounters following the isolation of the COVID-19 pandemic.
+The album features collaborations with several French-speaking artists, including Patrick Bruel, Garou, Slimane, and Claudio Capéo.

+2025: Ycare

+In 2025, he released a self-titled album, Ycare, exploring themes such as love, spirituality, and personal growth.
+The album is structured in two parts, Ciel et Terre (“Heaven and Earth”), reflecting a contrast between spiritual elevation and grounded human experience.

+It includes Le Fou et le Roi, a French adaptation of Viva la Vida by Coldplay, created with the band’s authorization after Ycare contacted Chris Martin.

+Writing

+In 2024, he published his first book, Tout le monde naît avec des ailes (“Everyone Is Born with Wings”), an autobiographical and poetic work about resilience, personal transformation, and emotional recovery.